 - Lung cancer deaths fell by 20% in current and/or former smokers aged 55-74 (with 30+ pack-years) who were screened annually for three consecutive years using low dose computed tomography (LDCT). - All-cause mortality also fell by 7% among this group. - Trial was stopped because of the significant additional benefit of LDCT compared to CXR

 Other Trials

 NELSON

-- Netherlands and Belgium

-- 8,000 LDCT patients compared to no screening

-- Have reported on two annual screens
+- Netherlands and Belgium - 8,000 LDCT patients compared to no screening - Have shown a mortality benefit with two annual screens, awaiting additional data

 PanCan